jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/mount/ecm.rst

    the ECM is mounted on the SUJ.

-On a clinical system the :ref:`ECM <ecm>` is mounted on a plate tilted forward at a 45 degree angle.
+On a clinical system the :ref:`ECM <ecm>` is mounted on a plate tilted forward at a 45-degree angle.
 It is recommended to use the same mounting angle if you don't have the setup joints and need to build your own frame.